Rehearsal Venue / Times

 The Society was founded in 1893 by a group of enthusiastic amateur performers.
 The orchestra has a core membership of some thirty, mostly amateur, players.
 Extra players are brought in when necessary.

-Old St Paul's Church Hall, Jeffrey Street, Edinburgh on Monday nights from 7.30 - 9.30pm.
+Mondays 7.30pm - 9.30 pm at Old St Paul's Church Hall, Jeffrey Street, Edinburgh

 We are a community Wind Band in Edinburgh, of approx 45 players at present ranging from 14 - 80 years of age.
 We welcome anyone who plays Woodwind, Brass or Percussion of any standard, from beginners to advanced - all we ask is that you have an instrument and enthusiasm!
 We have a varied programme of music (Film Music / Original Works / Small Ensembles etc.) and events, ranging from Play Away Rehearsal Days to Charity Concerts as well as playing at St Columba's Hospice twice a year.

 EGCB was founded in 1988 and is open to players of all ages and abilities.
 The standard of our music is of Grade 4 and above but we welcome all players.
 We perform informal concerts throughout the year and work towards an annual summer concert.
 We look forward to hearing from you!